pepershukov/ytm-yld/README.md

 - Downloading of a whole playlist
 - Downloading of a part of a playlist for newly added songs
 - Deleting songs that have been removed from the playlist
+- Downloading playlist metadata as a JSON formatted file
 - Format the songs in the playlist to a text file

 **This project future plans/updates can be seen at the ['Plans' Project](https://github.com/pepershukov/ytm-yl-downloader/projects/1).**

 Instructions per version may differ, so **if you are looking for instructions on previous versions, look into a specific version tag accordingly.**

-The latest release of this application can be found [here](https://github.com/pepershukov/ytm-yl-downloader/releases/latest).
+The latest patch notes of this application can be found [here](https://github.com/pepershukov/ytm-yl-downloader/releases/latest) and the latest version of the application to download can be found [here](https://github.com/pepershukov/ytm-yl-downloader/releases/latest/download/ytm-yl-downloader.exe).

 ## Requirements